hiro-shikata/SyringeGUI/README.md

     (Please Log out and log back in for changes to take effect.)

     CPU Load: On older Raspberry Pi models, high-frequency GUI updates might cause slight lag.

+If you use `venv` to install `pyserial`, you need to activate `venv` before running `SyringeGUI.py`.

+	Bash

+	source /home/USER/venv/bin/activate		# Replace USER with your USER directory

+	python3 /home/PATH/SyringeGUI_raspi.py	# Replace PATH with your path to locate the `SyringeGUI`

+Alternatively, you can use `Desktop Entry` as a shootcut to run `SyringeGUI` without operating `Terminal`.
+Please replace PATH on the distributed `SyringeGUI.desktop` file with your correct path.
+Then, please place the file on your desktop or somewhere and just click it.

-**The code for Raspberry Pi OS is distributed as `Syringe_GUI_raspi.py`, where the GUI appearance is optimized for `Raspberry Pi 7-inch Touch Screen Display` or its alternatives.**
+The code for Raspberry Pi OS is distributed as `Syringe_GUI_raspi.py`, where the GUI appearance is optimized for `Raspberry Pi 7-inch Touch Screen Display` or its alternatives.

 <br>
 <br>